iamdonovan/iamdonovan.github.io/_sources/teaching/egm703/practicals/week1.rst.txt

     If you have already taken EGM722, you should be able to write a script to extract the temperature data *and* make scatterplots of the land surface temperature vs. the different socioeconomic data.
 Check the `Week 5 Practical <https://github.com/iamdonovan/egm722/blob/main/Week5/Practical5.ipynb>`__ tutorial for a refresher.

-Throughout the Landsat scene, you can see a number of extremely bright, hot (:math:`T_s` > 45&deg;C) objects.
-Can you identify these objects?
-What is it about these particular objects that makes them so incredibly bright in the thermal infrared?

 notes
 -----